grafana/explore-profiles/README.md

 ### Manual release to prod / ops

-If you need to release something sooner than Monday you can do it manually.
+If you need to release something sooner than Monday you can do it manually with just **10 simple steps**.
 Here are the steps:

 1. Create a new tag, e.g run `git tag v0.0.15`
 2. Push the tag to github, e.g run `git push --tags origin v0.0.15`